w3f/polkadot-wiki/docs/learn/learn-staking.md

 - Locking tokens on-chain.
 - Selecting a set of validators, to whom these locked tokens will automatically be allocated to.

 How many tokens you lock up is completely up to you - as are the validators you wish to select.
-Locking tokens is also known as **bonding**.
+The action of locking tokens is also known as **bonding**.
 You can also refer to your locked tokens as your bonded tokens, or staked tokens.
 Likewise, selecting validators is also known as backing or nominating validators.
 These terms are used interchangeably by the community.
 From now on locked tokens will be referred to as bonded tokens.

 Once the previous 2 steps are completed and you are nominating, your bonded tokens could be allocated to one or more of your selected validators, and this happens every time the active